A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Formulation of Brakke flow

 \subsection{Dirichlet boundary condition}

-We now state the definition of a Brakke flow with Dirichlet boundary conditions and then show the motivation of it.
+We now state the definition of a Brakke flow with Dirichlet boundary conditions and then explain our motivation to introduce such a flow.
 Specifically, we state the reason why our definition is reasonable for a weak formulation of Dirichlet boundary conditions.

 Recall that we try to consider a weak solution of the following mean curvature flow with Dirichlet boundary conditions in the sense of Brakke: